 Many companies manage to work around the problems with CI/CD.
 But usually, it requires significant resources.
 So, what can you do if you are more resource-constrained?
 The best advice is to adopt continuous testing.

 Continuous testing implies testing your code the moment it is built.
 This can only be achieved if you can automate all your regression testing.
 As mentioned before, this is just not possible using traditional test scripting (e.g. Selenium).
-Instead, you need to find an autonomous test solution.
+Instead, you need to find an intelligent test solution.

 Here at Functionize, we have developed an intelligent test agent that dramatically simplifies the process of creating, executing, and analyzing UI tests.
 It uses a range of AI techniques including natural language processing, machine learning, deep learning, and computer vision.
-Tests are created from test plans in plain English using our Adaptive Language Processing™.
+Tests are created from test plans in plain English using our Natural Language Processing.
 They work on any browser and platform thanks to the way our system learns your UI.
 They are virtually maintenance-free with self-healing tests and root-cause analysis solving most problems.
 And test analysis includes visual comparisons and detailed insights into page load and responsiveness times.
 And of course, we offer simple integration with all major CI/CD tools.

 Putting it all together